 South Coastal Counties Legal Services, Inc. (SCCLS), a growing non-profit legal aid program seeks to hire a Coordinator for its Private Attorney Involvement (PAI) Program.
 The PAI Coordinator motivates and leads an engaged advocacy community, private bar and volunteers in the provision of civil legal services to the most vulnerable residents of the region.
-Through cultivating and coordinating outreach efforts to the private bar, judiciary and legal community, the Coordinator will develop relationships that increase the provision of civil legal aid to low-income residents of the region.
+The Coordinator will develop relationships that increase the provision of civil legal aid to low-income residents of the region by cultivating and coordinating outreach efforts to the private bar, judiciary and legal community.

-SCCLS and its subsidiary, the Justice Center of Southeast Massachusetts (JCSM), with a staff of 75 and 4 offices in Brockton, Fall River, New Bedford and Hyannis, is the principal provider of free, civil legal aid to low-income residents of Southeastern Massachusetts, Cape Cod, and the islands of Martha’s Vineyard and Nantucket.
+SCCLS and its subsidiary, the Justice Center of Southeast Massachusetts (JCSM), with a combined staff of nearly 80, is the principal provider of free, civil legal aid to low-income residents of Southeastern Massachusetts, Cape Cod, and the islands of Martha’s Vineyard and Nantucket.
+SCCLS law offices are located in Hyannis, New Bedford and Fall River.
+The Justice Center is located in Brockton.
 SCCLS’ core mission is to achieve justice for eligible clients through community-based advocacy.
-The organization prioritizes provision of legal services in: housing, public benefits, elder law, domestic relations, employment, education, immigration, and consumer matters.
+The organization prioritizes legal services in: housing, public benefits, elder law, domestic relations, employment, education, immigration, and consumer matters.

 - Develop, engage and nurture pro bono relationships between law firms, corporation counsel, members of the private bar, and SCCLS;